Key Takeaway

 Step 2: Lab Work

-Your physician orders blood tests, typically including IGF-1 (a marker for GH activity), a comprehensive metabolic panel, and other relevant markers.
+Your physician orders blood tests, typically including IGF-1 (a marker for GH activity), a thorough metabolic panel, and other relevant markers.
 These results establish your baseline.

 Step 3: Prescription